Theatre Arts

 Faculty InfoTheatre Arts Center

 As a theatre arts major, you’ll have the opportunity to spend time in Dordt’s Theatre Arts Center.
-This location houses a theatre space, scene shop, make-up room, classroom, and the Fourth Avenue Theatre, a black box performance space which seats up to 140 audience members.
+This location houses theatre offices, scene shop, make-up room, classroom, and the Fourth Avenue Theatre, a black box performance space which seats up to 140 audience members.

 Student Stories